mindis/snowplow.github.com/_posts/2013-02-20-transferring-data-from-s3-to-redshift-at-the-command-line.md

 <!--more-->

 In order to orchestrate bulk loading programmatically, we used [JiSQL] [jisql], a Java based command-line tool for executing SQL queries that uses a JDBC driver.
 JiSQL enables us to specify the specific, Redshift-compatible JDBC driver to use to establish the connection.
-This meant we could upgrade our Ruby [StorageLoader][storageloader] to execute the relevant command-line syntax to initiate the regular data loads of SnowPlow data from S3 into Redshift.
+This meant we could upgrade our Ruby [StorageLoader][storageloader] to execute the relevant command-line syntax to initiate the regular data loads of Snowplow data from S3 into Redshift.

 ## Using JiSQL to bulk load data from S3 to Redshift at the command-line: a step by step guide